5. Equation and models

 inodemodel:variable@r0, inodemodel:variable@r1

 Interface models are node models specific to the interface being considered.
 They are unique from bulk node models, in the sense that they may refer to node models on both sides of the interface.
 They are specified using the devsim.interface_model().
 Interface models may refer to node models or parameters on either side of the interface using the syntax nodemodel@r0 and nodemodel@r1 to refer to the node model in the first and second regions of the interface.
-The naming convention for node models, interface node models, and their derivatives are shown in Table 4.5.
+The naming convention for node models, interface node models, and their derivatives are shown in Required derivatives for interface equation assembly.
+The node model name nodemodel and its derivatives nodemodel:variable are suffixed with @r0 and @r1 to denote which region on the interface is being referred to.

 devsim.interface_model(device="device", interface="interface",